Ayop14/Hello_Data_Visualization/project diary.md

 # Visualizing uncertainty
 There is a particular line I really liked from the book: "Experts prefer a strong intuitive impresion of uncertainty rather than visualization accuracy".
 The example the book gives is a frequency graph to represent a probability.
 I want to prepare the same plot.
 Its visual component is way more impactful than saying a probability number.
 This can be really useful to deliver strong points.

+Making the plot, I initially used imshow, the one I used for the heatmap.
+But the grid doesnt fit perfectly.
+Thats why I used the seaborn version.
+Modify limit visualization. because otherwise not everything is shown.

+I want to focus on the most interesting uncertainty plots:
+- Error bars
+- Graded error bars
+- Quantile dot plot

+These are regarded as very useful in the book.

+# Hipothetical outcome plots

+# When barplots fail
+- Small amount of data
+- Bigger amounts of data
+# Asociations between two variables
+- Correlogram
+- Buble chart
+- scatterplots in matrix comparations
+- paired data
+- slopegraph

+# Time series
+connected scatterplot
+separate time series into its components

+# Practical overview